PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 PPO-Penalty uses an approach called ``Adaptive KL Penalty Coefficient`` to address this problem and improve the performance of :eq:`ppo-eq-3` in experiments.
-In the simplest implementation of this algorithm, PPO-Penalty performs the following steps in each policy update:
+In the simplest implementation of this algorithm, PPO-Penalty performs the following steps in each policy update iteration:

 .. grid:: 2